Villa Terra SoRAYA, DUBAI

 Team Manager | Alexandra Giannakoula

 Terra Soraya’s geometric strategy is conceived as an act of sculpting.
-The villa is not designed in an additive manner, but originates from a pure, monolithic volume that is progressively shaped through a deliberate sequence of Boolean subtractions.
-Every architectural space is perceived and achieved through carving—each subtraction simultaneously generating form and a pocket of human inhabitation.
+The design of the villa is not based on conventional additive processes.
+It originates from a pure, monolithic volume that is progressively shaped through a deliberate sequence of Boolean subtractions.
+Every architectural space is perceived and achieved through carving.
+Each subtraction simultaneously generates a pocket of human inhabitation.
 Architecture emerges as a process of excavation, where space, structure, and experience are revealed through the controlled removal of mass.

 This subtractive logic extends seamlessly into the material language.
 Interpreting Terra Soraya as a jewel drawn from the earth, the villa adopts a terracotta-based palette that reinforces its sculpted genesis.
-Terracotta tones are developed in a contemporary, fashion-forward manner and paired with Rosso Levante marble, vintage burgundy tiles, distressed brown leathers, and warm walnut wood.
-The result is a grounded yet refined material composition, where geometry and texture amplify one another through depth, tactility, and warmth.
+Contemporary, innovatively developed terracotta tones are paired with Rosso Levante marble, vintage burgundy tiles, distressed brown leathers, and warm walnut wood.
+The result is a grounded, yet refined material composition, where geometry and texture amplify one another through depth, tactility, and warmth.

-The spatial consequence of this sculpting process is an architecture that is deliberately introverted.
-Living spaces are oriented toward the courtyard, positioning it as the core of everyday life rather than treating exterior space as a peripheral backdrop.
-Double-height openings strengthen the dialogue between interior and exterior, maintaining continuity whether open or closed.
+The spatial consequence of this sculpting process is a deliberately introverted architectural design.
+Living spaces are oriented towards the inner courtyard, instating it as the core of everyday life, rather than treating exterior space as a peripheral backdrop.
+Double-height openings strengthen the dialogue between interior and exterior, maintaining this continuity.
 The resulting inhabitation is calm and protected, defined by intimacy, spatial flow, and a strong sense of enclosure.